utensil/blog/content/posts/math-2024/index.md

 > In a sense, group algebras are the source of all you need to know about representation theory.

-The primary reference is {{< cite "james2001representations" >}} for understanding FG-module, Group algebra, the presentation of groups, Schur indices etc. We also need to check {{< cite "lux2010representations" >}} for its introduction to [GAP](https://www.gap-system.org/), and we should pay close attention to the progress of [GAP-LEAN](https://github.com/opencompl/lean-gap).
+The primary reference is {{< cite "james2001representations" >}} for understanding FG-module, Group algebra, the presentation of groups, Clifford theory (which is the standard method of constructing representations and characters of semi-direct products, see {{< cite "woit2017quantum" >}}, and "3.6 Clifford theory" in {{< cite "lux2010representations" >}}), Schur indices etc. We also need to check {{< cite "lux2010representations" >}} for its introduction to [GAP](https://www.gap-system.org/), and we should pay close attention to the progress of [GAP-LEAN](https://github.com/opencompl/lean-gap).

-The related Zulip thread is [here](https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there-code-for-X.3F/topic/Group.20algebra.20over.20finite.20groups), and I have explorations and experiments in Lean [here](https://github.com/utensil/lean-playground/blob/master/lean4/examples/FiniteGroup.lean).
+The related Zulip thread is [here](https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there-code-for-X.3F/topic/Group.20algebra.20over.20finite.20groups), and I have preliminary explorations and experiments in Lean [here](https://github.com/utensil/lean-playground/blob/master/lean4/examples/FiniteGroup.lean).

 This interest originates from reading Robert A. Wilson's work {{<cite "wilson2024discrete">}}.
+The ultimate goal is to understand the group algebra of the binary tetrahedral group ($Q_8 \rtimes Z_3$), then the three-dimensional complex reflection group ($G_{27} \rtimes Q_8 \rtimes Z_3$), a.k.a. the triple cover of the Hessian group, which can be interpreted as a finite analogue of the complete gauge group $U(1) \times SU(2) \times SU(3)$.

 ## Generalized Clifford Algebra and related mathematical branches